 How It All Began

 Labradoodle Breed Information.
 In the late eighties, Pat Blum a vision-impaired woman from Hawaii contacted GDAV, the Guide Dog Association of Victoria (Australia).
 Due to her husband’s allergies, Pat hoped to get an “allergy friendly” guide dog.
 The manager at GDAV, John Gosling agreed to help.
 Wally Conron, the breeding manager for GDAV, bred the first intentional litter of Labradoodles.
 Harley, a poodle, and Brandy, a Labrador, produced three Labradoodle puppies.
 Out of the three pups, one fit the mold.
 Sultan, not only was an allergy friendly puppy, but his temperament and trainable nature made him the perfect guide dog companion.
-Successfully trained as a guide dog, at the age of 18 months was united with Pat.
+He was successfully trained as a guide dog, and at the age of 18 months was united with Pat.
 Over the years, this union has proven to be a superior combination.
 Not only are the pups as cute as can be, but they are also incredibly smart, trainable, and have excellent temperaments.
 These attributes along with their allergy-friendly and light-to-non-shedding coats make the Australian Labradoodle an increasingly sought after pet.

 What Is An Australian Labradoodle?